South by Southwest: Criticism

 The growth of the festival has brought concerns about violence, crowd control, and safety.
+In 2013, NPR writer Andrea Swensson wrote that she had decided to stop attending the festival, writing, "I can't help but feel that it has strayed far away from its original premise as a grassroots gathering place for new, undiscovered talent and increasingly feels like a big ol' Times Square billboard-sized commercial."

+2014 fatalities

-The 2014 drunk-driving incident prompted discussion about whether the festival had grown too large and raucous.
-The organizers of the festival—SXSW Holdings LLC and SXSW Holdings Inc.—were sued by families of the four victims.
+In 2014, an incident in which a drunk driver ploughed into a crowd of festival attendees, killing four, prompted discussion about whether the festival had grown too large and raucous.

+The incident gave rise to multiple lawsuits against festival organizers, SXSW Holdings LLC and SXSW Holdings Inc., brought by those injured in the event and families of the deceased.
+Other defendants, including the City of Austin and a music venue, were later added to the suits.
+By late 2018, the bulk of the claims had been dismissed by both district and federal courts.

-In May 2014, partially motivated by the 2014 crash, Austin's Urban Transportation Commission announced that it was seeking to enhance safety at the festival, with an initial focus on implementing transportation measures to resolve issues linked to the festival.
+Partially motivated by the incident, Austin's Urban Transportation Commission announced in May 2014 it was seeking to enhance safety at the festival, with an initial focus on implementing transportation measures to resolve issues linked to the festival.
 The Austin Music Commission also met to discuss music venues and sound problems linked to the festival.
-The city voted to limit the number of special events which would be approved to 114, a 32 percent decrease from the number of approved events during the 2014 festival.
+The city voted to limit the number of special events that would be approved to 114, a 32 percent decrease from the number of approved events during the 2014 festival.

-In 2013, NPR writer Andrea Swensson wrote that she had decided to stop attending the festival, writing, "I can't help but feel that it has strayed far away from its original premise as a grassroots gathering place for new, undiscovered talent and increasingly feels like a big ol' Times Square billboard-sized commercial."
+Response to GamerGate harassment

-In October 2015, SXSW cancelled two video game panels ("#SavePoint: A Discussion on the Gaming Community" and "Level Up: Overcoming Harassment In Games") scheduled for the 2016 festival due to threats of violence made to the festival hosting the sessions.
+In October 2015, SXSW cancelled two video game panels ("#SavePoint: A Discussion on the Gaming Community" and "Level Up: Overcoming Harassment In Games") scheduled for the 2016 festival due to threats of violence made by GamerGaters.
 In response to the cancellations, BuzzFeed and Vox Media made statements saying they would pull out of the festival if the two panels weren't reinstated.
-Organizers then apologized for the cancellations.
-In lieu of a panel, South by Southwest hosted a daylong "online harassment summit" on March 12, 2016.
+Organizers apologized for the cancelations and replaced the panels with a daylong "online harassment summit" on March 12, 2016.